 VP of Global Marketing Solutions, Facebook

-The women on the 2017 Fortune list of Most Powerful Women prove the connection between athletic and business success.
+So what do the women on the 2017 Fortune list of Most Powerful Women have in common?

 Of those MPWs who responded to Fortune‘s query, 65% played sports competitively in either high school or college; sometimes both.
-This correlation between leadership and sports is simply incredible.
+The correlation between leadership and sports is quite remarkable.
 According to a survey conducted by Ernst & Young among 821 high-level executives surveyed a whopping 90% of women sampled played sports.
 Among women currently holding a C-suite position, this proportion rose to 96%.

-Very interesting to note is that many of the world’s powerful people have played sports when they were younger.
+Very interesting to note is that many of the world’s powerful women played sports when they were younger.

 - Meg Whitman, CEO of Hewlett-Packard, was the captain of the swim team and also played varsity lacrosse, tennis and basketball.
 At Princeton University she played NCAA squash and lacrosse.